yacai0412/LILAP_caiya/README.md

 The codes for SVs and SNPs can be tested by the single fly genome assembly and Wolbachia genome assembly.
-Some of the raw results need futher manual check (see manuscript), all the pipeline and manual check need few days for one single fly genome assembly.
+Some of the raw results need further manual check (see manuscript), all the pipeline and manual check need few days for one single fly genome assembly.

 ## Outline
 - [LILAP](#LILAP)